victor-shneer/spring-snippents/README.md

 ## Content
 - Many-to-many relationship Student-Subject, see Entities
-- One-to-mane for Teachers-Subject, see Entities
+- One-to-many for Teachers-Subject, see Entities
 - spring-boot-devtools for live updates, see build.gradle
 - Test context - Request, Controller, Spring MVC
 - Async + CompletableFuture, see UserService